VTickner/odin-rock-paper-scissors/README.md

 ## Process

+- Created the basic plan for the game - rules, interface, inputs, outputs
+- Created pseudocode to describe how will work
+- Created flowchart to show how the game will work
+- Created a basic HTML page (initially game will played within the browser developer console)

 TODO

-- Created the basic HTML structure of the landing page.
-- Created the basic CSS for typography, font sizing and colours.
-- Created the CSS layout using flex to match as closely as possible to the design.
-- Created a toggle button to switch between two different theme colours (original dark and then a pink themed colour).
-- Refactored the CSS to make DRY.
+- Refactored the JavaScript to make DRY.
-- Added media queries to CSS to create a responsive web design for smaller devices.
-- Edited :focus to match styling for keyboard only users.

 ### Built with

+- HTML5
+- JavaScript

 TODO

-- HTML5
-- CSS3
-  - Flexbox
-  - Custom properties
-- Desktop first responsive layout

 ### What I learned

 TODO
-I learnt how to create and switch between two different colour themes.

 ### Continued development